• Skip to primary navigation

 Description

 Nutty, vanilla-scented, sugar dusted, melt-in-your-mouth almond crescent cookies.
-Traditional for Christmas but delicious any time.
+Traditional for Christmas but delicious any time of year.

 Adapted from a recipe in Dorie's Cookies